 Misfit Ray vs Fitbit Alta: Design

 Neither the Fitbit's or the Misfit's design will embarrass you.
 Essentially, the Misfit cylinder is the smaller, sleeker and slightly more comfortable of the two as the default package but the Fitbit already provides better customisation thanks to both leather and stainless steel accessories with more designer collaborations coming soon.
-Misfit is getting a ton of new bands soon so that levels things out on the customisation front.
+Misfit has a ton of new bands so that levels things out on the customisation front.